19 Examples of Patient Engagement Tools

 9. Wellness Reminders

-Once a patient leaves a hospital or office, it’s impossible to control their actions, but health and wellness reminders can help encourage and educate patients to make the best decisions for their health.
+Once a patient leaves a hospital or office, it’s challengine to influence their actions, but health and wellness reminders can help encourage and educate patients to make the best decisions for their health.
 By improving patients’ health knowledge and providing them with better information, it’s possible to increase patients’ self-efficacy and engagement.

 10. Consumer Education

-The average consumer does not have the education and training to make well-informed health decisions.
-Patient education aims to give consumers the foundational knowledge they need about their health and healthcare options to make responsible decisions.
+The average healthcare consumer does not have the education and training to make well-informed health decisions.
+Patient education aims to give consumers the foundational knowledge they need about their health and healthcare options to make responsible decisions and activate positive health behaviors.

-Virtual care and remote digital healthcare solutions are on the rise.
-While not every visit with a doctor can be done through a screen, these remote options provide flexibility to patients, allowing doctors to meet them when they are available, where they are, and how they want.
+Virtual care, telehealth and remote digital healthcare solutions are on the rise.
+While not every visit with a doctor can be done through a screen, these remote options provide flexibility to patients, allowing doctors to meet patients on their terms when they are available – where they are – and how they want.

 Digital screenings are a fast remote solution that can help immediately identify surface-level behavioral health risks and provide information about the appropriate level of care for each behavior.